These Are The 10 Most Affordable Homes in Logan Square

 As we make our way through the city’s hot ‘hoods on our 10 Most Affordable Homes tour, we have come across yet another neighborhood where all of the ten most affordable homes are condominium units.

-- These Are the 10 Most Affordable Homes in Spruce Hill
+- These Are the 10 Most Affordable Homes in Francisville

-- These Are The 10 Most Affordable Homes in Bella Vista
+- These Are The 10 Most Expensive Homes in Point Breeze

 But unlike the dorm rooms we found in Washington Square West, these 10 most affordable Logan Square residences are places you might want to live in yourself.